jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/01.about/03.changes/docs.en.md

 ### The `Response` class

-The [`Response` class](../../requests/responses.html) does not store the commands anymore, and its instances now act as proxies to a command manager object.
+The [`Response` class](../../requests/responses.html) does not store the commands anymore, and its instances now act as proxies to a command manager object, where they are stored.
 As a consequence, the functions of the Jaxon classes do not need to return a `Response` object anymore.

 The syntax of the `confirm()` function of the `Response` class was also changed.

-### The configuration manager
+### New packages

+Two new packages were created to implement [configuration options](https://github.com/jaxon-php/jaxon-config) management and [file storage](https://github.com/jaxon-php/jaxon-storage).

-A [new package](https://github.com/jaxon-php/jaxon-config) was created to implement the configuration options management, which are now stored in immutable objects.
+The [jaxon-config](https://github.com/jaxon-php/jaxon-config) stores configuration options in immutable objects.

-### Upload with iframe

-This feature, which allowed Ajax upload in browsers that do not natively support the feature, was removed.

-### Using attributes in Jaxon classes (under development)

-The [jaxon-annotations](https://github.com/jaxon-php/jaxon-annotations) package currently allows the implementation of some features in Jaxon classes using annotations, like `@upload`.

-The [jaxon-attributes](https://github.com/jaxon-php/jaxon-attributes) package provides the same features, but with attributes.
-However, it is still under active development.

-### Development in monorepo

-The Jaxon library is now [developed in a monorepo](https://github.com/jaxon-php/jaxon-mono).
-The repositories of all the packages included in that monorepo are now only accessible for reading.
+The files are stored using the [Flysystem package](https://flysystem.thephpleague.com), and the [jaxon-storage package](https://github.com/jaxon-php/jaxon-storage) provides functions to configure and access them.

 ### Javascript code rewrite